frconor-ebook/meditations/_posts/2025-09-26-the-canonization-of-st-josemaria-escriva.md

 He went into his bedroom and he locked the door.
 He stayed in his bedroom with a locked door for a period.

 But then his mother began to get a bit nervous.
 He was in his room.
 He was silent.
 Twenty minutes passed.
 Twenty-five minutes passed.
-At thirty minutes, she found she couldn\'t take it anymore.
+At thirty minutes, she found she couldn't take it anymore.
 She had read books or heard stories about children committing suicide in their bedrooms.

 She went to the door, knocked hard on the door, and said, "Open the door.
 What are you doing?"